surizom/skilltrack/docs/good-practices.md

 ## General guidelines

+- Boy scout rule: Leave your code better than you found it.

 - [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy): Logical units of the application (services, functions, components, etc...) should do **one thing** and do it well.

 - [KISS principle](https://fr.wikipedia.org/wiki/Principe_KISS): **simple code** is often a synonym for technical excellence

 - Comments are a [code smell](https://en.wikipedia.org/wiki/Code_smell): they should be used **very conservatively**; as they are a frequent source of confusion, and are rarely useful in the case of a well-written program.
+Exceptions exist, especially in the case of complex business logic, or counterintuitive implementation.

 - Small is beautiful: files should not be longer than 300 lines of code.